PDS190/Data_Mining_Group_project/README.md

     Year: The year when the book is ranked as bestseller
     Genre: Whether book is Fiction or Nonfiction

- 1) Analysis and Prediction for Sales
+ 1) Analysis and Prediction for Sales:
     In this, I have used:
-    KNN
+         KNN,
-    Regression Tree
+         Regression Tree,
          Random Forest Regressor
- 2) Analysis and Prediction for Price
+ 2) Analysis and Prediction for Price:
          In this, I have used:
          Multiple Linear Regression

 Data taken from Kaggle.